nsidc/git-training/doc/tutorial/working-locally/04-more-commits.md

 ```

-## Check our progress
+## Check your progress

-Now we should have three commits.
+Now you should have three commits.
 One which added the `marbles.txt`, and two for fixing
 errors in it.

 We can use this compressed version of `git log` to validate at a glance: